blackeye68/Learn-Practice-Programming/README.md

 2. Type of exercise.
 3. Programming languages.
 ### Note: documentation, thinking method, how to do, logic to do... will comment in the code or write to the .md file with the same name in the same directory.
+---
+### List of exercises done and save in Repository: